dominickpastore/pymd4c/docs/generating_html.rst

 If the available options for :class:`~md4c.HTMLRenderer` do not provide enough flexibility for your needs, it's possible to use a :class:`~md4c.DOMParser` instead.
-See :doc:`dom_generation` for more information.
+See :doc:`dom_parsing` for more information.